pr-curtis/pr-curtis.github.io/courses/DreamLab2021.md

 <p></p>
 Paula R. Curtis, Paul Vierthaler<p></p>
 <p></p>
 Welcome!
-Below you will find slide outlines and handout resources for our four-day 2021 Dream Lab course, <em>East Asian Studies & Digital Humanities</em>.
-Please note that these materials are only accessible to students signed up for the course and therefore the links below will not work for anyone else.<p></p>
+Below you will find slide outlines and handout resources for our four-day 2021 Dream Lab course, <em>East Asian Studies & Digital Humanities</em>. <b>Please note that these materials are only accessible to students signed up for the course and therefore the links below will not work for anyone else.</b><p></p>
 These materials are only intended for <em>East Asian Studies & Digital Humanities</em> participants and students should not circulate them in any form beyond our class.
 We hope to make them open access in the future.
 We appreciate your understanding!
 <p></p>
 <hr>